RobertaBtt/PythonCleanArchitecture/README.md

-Since the program can "deploy" an unpredictable number of Thing(s), the only way to stop the process is to provide an invalid input to the program, so it is enough to press twice "Enter" and the program will stop, but before it prints what it has in memory, if you succeed on creating some robots.
+Since the program can "deploy" an unpredictable number of Thing(s), the only way to stop the process is to provide an invalid input to the program, so it is enough to press twice "Enter" and the program will stop, but before it prints what it has in memory, if you succeed on creating some Things.